orizens/orizens.com/src/pages/blog/2018-07-31-ngrx-scrolling-ino-dom-element-and-components-communication.md

 })
 ```

-The &#8220;now playlist&#8221; component is responsible for rendering the list of tracks (filtered if there&#8217;s any filter), mark the current playing track.
-It is a presentation component, defined with an &#8220;OnPush&#8221; strategy for its change detection.
+The &#8220;now playlist" component is responsible for rendering the list of tracks (filtered if there's any filter), mark the current playing track.
+It is a presentation component, defined with an &#8220;OnPush" strategy for its change detection.

-The &#8220;**scrollToActiveTrack**()&#8221; method is responsible for scrolling the container to the currently active track.
+The &#8220;**scrollToActiveTrack**()" method is responsible for scrolling the container to the currently active track.
 The activeTrackElement property is a pointer to the active track as a DOM element.
 This DOM element is saved into this property when the list is rendered.
-I decided to save a pointer to this element during the the phase where it is rendered &#8211; the &#8220;**isActiveMedia**()&#8221; method is invoked for each track &#8211; and it gets the media id and its associated DOM element via an angular template reference achieved with &#8220;#playlistTrack&#8221;.
+I decided to save a pointer to this element during the the phase where it is rendered - the &#8220;**isActiveMedia**()" method is invoked for each track - and it gets the media id and its associated DOM element via an angular template reference achieved with &#8220;#playlistTrack".

 ```typescript
 @Component({